librosa/librosa/docs/troubleshooting.rst

 just fine.

-This warning is most often triggered by loading files encoded with `mp3` format, which are not currently supported by `libsndfile`.
+This warning is most often triggered by loading files encoded with `mp3` format, which are not supported by `libsndfile` prior to version 1.1.
 When this situation is detected, librosa falls back to use the slower, but more flexible `audioread`-based file loader.